-When the GFI LanGuard fails to install or upgrade correctly, or its components become corrupted, the following errors may appear:
+GFI LanGuard failed to install or upgrade correctly, or become corrupted, and some of the following errors appear:

 - Console and Services do not start or unexpectedly stop

 - Console tabs do not update the information or results of the scan/remediation jobs

 - Constant exceptions and crashes in logs

-Note: If you are experiencing problems only with scanning or remediation operations, first Test Network Connectivity and Security Permissions for GFI LanGuard Operations and check our Knowledge Base for the specific errors you encounter, like GFI LanGuard Agent Install or Remediation Job Status Stuck at Pending.
+If you are experiencing problems only with scanning or remediation operations, first Test Network Connectivity and Security Permissions for GFI LanGuard Operations and check our Knowledge Base for the specific errors you encounter, like GFI LanGuard Agent Install or Remediation Job Status Stuck at Pending.

-This best solution for fixing the GFI LanGuard components is using the Repair option in the Programs and Features applet (in the Windows Control Panel).
+The recommended solution for fixing the GFI LanGuard broken installation or corrupted components is using the Repair option in the Programs and Features applet (in the Windows Control Panel).

-- Ensure that the machine where GFI LanGuard is going to be installed meets the system requirements.
+- Ensure that the machine where GFI LanGuard is going to be repaired meets the system requirements.

 - Configure the firewall to allow GFI LanGuard to connect to GFI servers and to the remote machines to be monitored.